awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-product-reviews.md

   + Feedback about typos or inaccuracies in our catalog or product description; instead, use the feedback form at the bottom of the product page

 For questions about customer reviews, [contact us](https://aws.amazon.com/marketplace/help/contact-us)\.

+## Timing and expectations<a name="product-reviews-timing-and-expectations"></a>

+We strive to process product reviews as quickly as possible\.
+However, the AWS Marketplace team must communicate with both the reviewer and the seller to confirm and review the feedback for validity against our [Guidelines](#review-guidelines) and [Restrictions](#whats-not-allowed)\.
+We follow the same [timing and expectations](https://docs.aws.amazon.com/marketplace/latest/userguide/product-submission.html#timing-and-expectations) guidance that is described in the *AWS Marketplace Seller Guide* for how long it will take to complete the process\.